ludwikbukowski/telemetry_influxdb/README.md

 For the HTTP protocol, [worker_pool](https://github.com/inaka/worker_pool) is used for sending requests asynchronously.
 Therefore the HTTP requests are sent in the context of the separate workers' pool, which does not block the client's application
 (it is not sent in the critical path of the client's process).
-The events are sent straightaway without any batching techniques.

 On the other hand, UDP packets are sent in the context of the processes that execute the events.
 However, the lightweight nature of UDP should not cause any bottlenecks in such a solution.

+Events are sent straightaway without any batching techniques by default.
+If the `:batch_size` option is set to a value higher than 1, all events received since the previous batch will be sent in the next batch (up to a maximum of `:batch_size` events).

 Once the reporter is started, it is attached to specified `Telemetry` events.
 The events are detached when the reporter is shutdown.